nmeylan/rust-ro/README.md

 ## 6. Developer Notes

+Since were using **rAthena** and **Hercules** sources for this project, we decided to add a new layer of proxy by publishing the same package send by the client to `rust-ro` and a second emulator.

 - All packets for account 2000000 are handle by this project.
+  - You can also go to config.json and add more account_ids into the rust-ro server.
 - All packets for any other account are proxied (and display in console) to hercules or rathena.
 - clientinfo.xml to be changed to target port 6901